Safest Teeth Whiteners

 The high hydroxyapatite concentration in tooth enamel is the reason it is so strong and robust.
-This main feature is the reason tooth decay can be prevented as our teeth are usually under constant acid-attacks.
+It prevents tooth decay, even though our teeth are constantly being attacked by acids.

 As you eat, drink, and live your life, your teeth are consistently going through demineralization and dentine remineralization.